campusplatemate/campusplatemate.github.io/index.md

 ![](images/signup-slide.png)

 This is a slider form where you can choose to sign in or sign up (Create Account).

-The footer allows the user to send feedback.

 Sign out page: